 Gout is a form of arthritis characterised by acute attacks of pain, swelling and inflammation in the joints, especially in the large joints of the toes, such as the big toe.
 The attacks can be extremely painful and can last for several days.

 Symptoms of gout include severe pain, swelling and redness in the affected joint, especially in the big toe.
 The pain may be worse at night and may be accompanied by fever, chills and sweating.
-Gout attacks may be preceded by a period of warmth or numbness in the affected joint.
+The attacks that produces may be preceded by a period of warmth or numbness in the affected joint.